cabbruzzese/hrpg/README.md

 The Blasphemer learns spells at level 1, 4, 8, 12, and 16 which are usable in the inventory.

+#### Bindings
+The Blasphemer earns spells as he levels.
+The following can be bound as shortcuts:
+ - use FireballSpell
+ - use IceSpell
+ - use VampireSpell
+ - use VolcanoSpell
+ - use LightningSpell

 ## Leveling
 Players now have XP and gain XP when damaging a monster.